11 More Machine Learning

 Figure 11.1: Two Variables with Three Overlapping Clusters

-Classical methods in this domain include principal components analysis (PCA), singular value decomposition (SVD), and factor analysis, which are geared toward reducing column dimensions, as well as cluster methods such as k-means and hierarchical clustering for reducing observations into clusters.
-Sometimes these methods are often used as preprocessing steps for supervised learning problems, or as a part of exploratory data analysis, but often they are an end in themselves.
-Most of us are familiar with recommender systems, whether via Netflix or Amazon, which suggest products or movies, and we’re all now becoming extremely familiar with text analysis methods via chatbots and similar.
+Most of us are familiar with recommender systems, e.g., with Netflix or Amazon recommendations, which suggest products or movies, and we’re all now becoming extremely familiar with text analysis methods through chatbots and similar.
 While the underlying models are notably more complex these days, they actually just started off as SVD (recommender systems) or a form of factor analysis (text analysis via latent semantic analysis/latent dirichlet allocation).
 Having a conceptual understanding of the simpler methods can aid in understanding the more complex ones.

 11.2.1 Connections

-11.2.1.1 Clusters are categorical latent features
+11.2.1.1 Clusters are latent categorical features

 In both clustering rows and reducing columns, we’re essentially reducing the dimension of the features.
 For methods like PCA and factor analysis, we’re explicitly reducing the number of data columns to a smaller set of numeric features.
 For example, we might take answers to responses to dozens of questions from a personality inventory, and reduce them to five key features that represent general aspects of personality.
 These new features are on their own scale, often standardized, but they still reflect at least some of the original items’ variability 1.